The Silence of the Lambs (film): Accolades

-The film won the Big Five Academy Awards: Best Picture, Best Director (Demme), Best Actor (Hopkins), Best Actress (Foster), and Best Adapted Screenplay (Ted Tally) at the 64th Academy Awards, making it only the third film in history to accomplish that feat.
+The film won the Big Five Academy Awards: Best Picture, Best Director (Demme), Best Actor (Hopkins), Best Actress (Foster), and Best Adapted Screenplay (Ted Tally) at the 64th Academy Awards, making it only the third film in history to accomplish that feat, after It Happened One Night and One Flew Over the Cuckoo's Nest.
 It was also nominated for Best Sound (Tom Fleischman and Christopher Newman) and Best Film Editing (Craig McKay), but lost to Terminator 2: Judgment Day and JFK, respectively.

 Other awards include Best Film by the National Board of Review of Motion Pictures as well as at the CHI Awards and PEO Awards.
 Demme won the Silver Bear for Best Director at the 41st Berlin International Film Festival and was nominated for the Golden Globe Award for Best Director at the 49th Golden Globe Awards.
 The film was nominated for the Grand Prix of the Belgian Film Critics Association.
 It was also nominated for the British Academy Film Award for Best Film at the 45th British Academy Film Awards.
 Screenwriter Ted Tally received an Edgar Award for Best Motion Picture Screenplay.
 The film was awarded Best Horror Film of the Year during the 2nd Horror Hall of Fame telecast, with Vincent Price presenting the award to the film's executive producer Gary Goetzman.

 In 1998, the film was listed as one of the 100 greatest films in the past 100 years by the American Film Institute.
-In 2006, at the Key Art Awards, the original poster for The Silence of the Lambs was named best film poster "of the past 35 years".
+In 2006, Writers Guild of America West ranked its screenplay 61st in its list of greatest screenplays.
+In the same year, at the Key Art Awards, the original poster for The Silence of the Lambs was named best film poster "of the past 35 years".
 The Silence of the Lambs placed seventh on Bravo's The 100 Scariest Movie Moments for Lecter's escape scene.
 The American Film Institute named Hannibal Lecter (as portrayed by Hopkins) the number one film villain of all time and Clarice Starling (as portrayed by Foster) the sixth-greatest film hero of all time.

 In 2011, ABC aired a prime-time special, Best in Film: The Greatest Movies of Our Time, that counted down the best films chosen by fans based on results of a poll conducted by ABC and People magazine.
 The Silence of the Lambs was selected as the best suspense/thriller and Dr. Hannibal Lecter was selected as the fourth-greatest film character.
 In 2024, Far Out Magazine named the role one of the "10 most accurate movie psychopaths according to the FBI", and WhatCulture included the role in top "10 Most Convincing Movie Psychopath Performances".
 In 2012, the Motion Picture Editors Guild listed it as the 26th best-edited film of all time based on a survey of its membership.

 The film and its characters have appeared in the following AFI "100 Years" lists: